-- Value-for-money: For every \$1 invested, OzHarvest can rescue two meals. - Efficiencies of scale: Food is delivered directly to charities, removing barriers such as lack of staffing, transport and resourcing. - Resource gains: Food is provided at no cost and distributed free of charge, allowing agencies to redirect their limited budgets to vital community services. - Nutrition: 60% of rescued food is fresh produce and 90% is nutritionally valuable; this increases the proportion of fruit and vegetables consumed by food recipients. - A Social Return on Investment analysis conducted by a top-tier consulting firm in 2022 found that for every \$1 invested in OzHarvest's Food Rescue program, \$8.97 is returned to the community via longterm health benefits, additional agency capacity, decreased landfill and reduced greenhouse emissions.
+- Value-for-money: For every \$1 invested, OzHarvest can rescue two meals. - Efficiencies of scale: Food is delivered directly to charities, removing barriers such as lack of staffing, transport and resourcing. - Resource gains: Food is provided at no cost and distributed free of charge, allowing agencies to redirect their limited budgets to vital community services. - Nutrition: 60% of rescued food is fresh produce and 90% is nutritionally valuable; this increases the proportion of fruit and vegetables consumed by food recipients. - Returns: A Social Return on Investment analysis conducted by Bain & Company in 2019 found that for every \$1 invested in OzHarvest's Food Rescue program, \$7.70 is returned to the community via long-term health benefits, additional agency capacity, decreased landfill and reduced greenhouse emissions.

-Arcadis, 2019.
-National Food Waste Baseline: Final Assessment Report Arcadis, 2019.
+32 Arcadis, 2019.
+National Food Waste Baseline: Final Assessment Report 33 Arcadis, 2019.
 National Food Waste Baseline: Final Assessment Report